Trusty John: Variants

 Graham Seal pointed out that Faithful John is a "figure of European and Asian folktales" who demonstrates the virtues of loyalty and trust.
 Indeed, variants of the tale have been collected from "all over Europe", as well as from India, Turkey, Middle East, South America and the West Indies.

 In a German variant, the three speaking ravens are actually three witches in disguise that converse among themselves the plan to kill the royal couple.

 Parallels

 Croatian folklorist Maja Bošković-Stulli noted that the theme was explored as the subject matter of a Serbo-Croatian epic song: Pero Vitkovic offers to bring the Banica of Misir (the margravine of Egypt) as bride to Viennese Prince Karlo, despite his mother's objections.
 On the way there, Pero overhears a carrier pigeon describing the three perils Karlo and the margravine will have to face until their wedding, and notices that the carrier pigeon belongs to Karlo's mother, the Empress.
 Pero Vitkovic rescues the prince and the margravine from the perils and becomes stone, due to the bird's omens.
 She also reported versions of the song that contain the motif of the false merchant expedition as the protagonist's disguise to kidnap the foreign princess.

 Adaptations

 Comics

 Trusty John is a supporting character in the long-running comic book series Fables.

+Animations

+It is adapted in the 17th episode of Simsala Grimm.
+In this version, the young king is King Nicholas, the princess is Princess Aurelia, the king is King Gronald, and there are two ravens instead of three; among them are Gisela and Gertrude.
+This version has the court magician devise three curses: the cursed horse, the burning wedding shirt, and the poisoned goblet.
+It also reveals that after Faithful John is turned to stone while revealing the curse, King Nicholas will give the crown to the first person he met after the morning crock crows and that he will separate forever from Aurelia.
+With the help of Yoyo and Doc Croc, the princess confronts her father, who reveals his intentions, turning into stone himself and breaking the curse.